tobiasgerstenberg/homepage/content/publication/gerstenberg2010spreading.md

 # Abstract and optional shortened version.
 abstract = "How do people assign responsibility to individuals in a group context?
 Participants played a repeated trial experimental game with three computer players, in which they counted triangles presented in complex diagrams.
 Three between-subject conditions differed in how the group outcome was computed from the individual players' answers.
 After each round, participants assigned responsibility for the outcome to each player.
 The results showed that participants' assignments varied between conditions, and were sensitive to the function that translated individual contributions into the group outcome.
 The predictions of different cognitive models of attribution were tested, and the Structural Model (Chockler & Halpern, 2004) predicted the data best."

-abstract_short = "How do people assign responsibility to individuals in a group context?
-Participants played a repeated trial experimental game with three computer players, in which they counted triangles presented in complex diagrams.
-Three between-subject conditions differed in how the group outcome was computed from the individual players' answers.
-After each round, participants assigned responsibility for the outcome to each player.
-The results showed that participants' assignments varied between conditions, and were sensitive to the function that translated individual contributions into the group outcome.
-The predictions of different cognitive models of attribution were tested, and the Structural Model (Chockler & Halpern, 2004) predicted the data best."

 # Featured image thumbnail (optional)
 image_preview = ""